 Other common sights include sea otters that like to forage at the water’s edge, seals that can be seen lounging about on the rocks or bobbing up and down out in the water, deer and feral goats that haunt the craggy island hillsides, and a huge variety of seabirds such as gannet, black guillemot, fulmar, shearwater, puffin, skua and shag.

 Charter boats operate from Oban and other coastal harbours and take bookings throughout the year, although the summer months are very busy so booking ahead is strongly advisable.
 All are within a short driving distance from Loch Melfort Hotel.
-Further details about whale watching trips in the Oban and Firth of Lorn area can be found below, or by contacting the hotel on 0843 886 0233.
+Further details about whale watching trips in the Oban and Firth of Lorn area:

 contact us on 0843 886 0233.